Platform.sh User Documentation

 export PLATFORMSH_CLI_NO_INTERACTION=1;

-platform mount:download --all --app app --target local-backup
+platform mount:download --all --app myapp --target local-backup

-Autocomplete commands
+Autocomplete commands Anchor to this heading

 The CLI provides tab autocompletion for commands, options, and some values (your projects, valid regions).
 To enable autocompletion, follow this step: